spollard/josh-works.github.io/_posts/2014-07-16-stop-yelling-on-the-internet-or-a-better-use-for-the-caps-lock-key.md

 type: post
 published: true
 meta: {}
+permalink: stop-yelling-on-the-internet-or-a-better-use-for-the-caps-lock-key
 ---

 My current project is to learn to type using an alternative keyboard layout called Colemak.
 QWERTY has problems.
 Here are a few, shamelessly borrowed from [Colemak.com](http://colemak.com/FAQ)